-We were very lucky to have voice coach and podcaster, Nic Redman, takeover our Instagram account on Tuesday 13th December to share podcast voice tips and answer questions, as the voice is a very important part of the podcasting process.
+We were very lucky to have voice coach and podcaster, Nic Redman, takeover our Instagram account to share podcast voice tips and answer questions, as the voice is a very important part of the podcasting process.

 For those who don’t have Instagram or missed the session, below is all the wonderful knowledge, advice and tips that Nic shared on the day about the voice when podcasting.